 The Board of Directors has adopted a Code of Business Conduct and Ethics (the "Code") for its employees.
 It sets out basic principles to govern the manner in which all employees of the Corporation and its subsidiaries shall conduct business and maintain relationships with their fellow employees, customers, competitors, business partners and regulatory authorities in all regions in which it operates.
-The terms of the Code also apply to the Corporation's Board of Directors in their supervision and management of the Corporation's business and affairs.
-The Code is distributed to employees no less than twice per year and to Board members on an annual basis for their continued information.
+The terms of the Code also apply to the Corporation's Board of Directors in their supervision of the Corporation's business and affairs.
+The Code is distributed to employees quarterly and to Board members on an annual basis for their review and continued information.

-To promote and monitor compliance, individuals who note violations of the Code are encouraged to notify immediate supervisors or the Vice-President, General Counsel and Secretary, who will report such violations to the Corporation's President and CEO and Board of Directors.
+To promote and monitor compliance, individuals who note violations of the Code are encouraged to notify immediate supervisors or the Vice-President, General

+Counsel and Secretary, who will report such violations to the Corporation's President and CEO and Board of Directors.
 Alternatively, violations of the Code may be reported through an Anonymous Reporting System, as hereinbelow defined.

-Any interested party may obtain a written copy of the Code following a written request to the Corporation's Vice-President, General Counsel and Secretary c/o Stella-Jones Inc., 3100 de la Côte-Vertu Blvd., Suite 300, Saint-Laurent, Québec, H4R 2J8.
+Any interested party may obtain a written copy of the Code following a written request to the Corporation's Vice-President, General Counsel and Secretary c/o Stella-Jones Inc., 3100 de la Côte-Vertu Blvd., Suite 300, Saint-Laurent, Québec H4R 2J8.
+The code is also posted in the Governance section of the Corporation's website at www.stella-jones.com.

-To monitor compliance regarding, among others, complaints relating to accounting, internal accounting controls or auditing matters, the Corporation's whistleblowing policy provides that these matters be reported by telephone or email to the Corporation's Chairman of the Audit Committee, or through an independent third-party managed anonymous reporting system, which it implemented throughout the organization during 2015 ("Anonymous Reporting System").
+To monitor compliance regarding, among others, complaints relating to accounting, internal accounting controls or auditing matters, the Corporation's whistleblowing procedures provide that these matters be reported by telephone or email to the Corporation's Chairman of the Audit Committee, or through an independent third-party managed anonymous reporting system, which it implemented throughout the organization during 2015 ("Anonymous Reporting System").

-With respect to transactions and agreements in respect of which a director or executive officer has a material interest, the Board examines and discusses the terms and conditions of such agreements and evaluates the potential effects and consequences of such transactions without the presence of those Board members.
+With respect to transactions and agreements in respect of which a director or executive officer has a material interest, the Board examines and discusses the terms and conditions of such agreements, evaluates the potential effects and consequences of such transactions and votes on them without the presence of those materially interested Board members.